adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 b.
 Scalability.
 By distributing computation and data across different machines it is possible to handle greater workloads than it would ever be in a single machine.
 Specially in big data where large amounts of data must be processed and analyzed.
 To overcome peaks of computation or to scale up as the user base grows one can scale the system horizontally, that is, by adding more machines to overcome the demand.
 Of course this will increase the complexity of the system.

+## 4. Introducing multiple machines
+There are initial challenges in coordinating and managing resources.
+While introducing multiple machines can bring significant benefits, it also presents new challenges.
+Coordinating and managing resources across multiple machines can be complex, as developers and system admins must deal with issues such as data consistency, load balancing, and fault tolerance.
+Additionally, networking between machines introduces latency, which can affect application performance.
+These challenges have a huge repercussion in planning, design, and implementation to ensure that the distributed system operates effectively and efficiently.

-There are three main properties a healthy distributed system should have: reliability, scalability and maintainability.
+In order to measure the design and implementation of a distributed system there are three main properties a successful system should provide: reliability, scalability and maintainability.

 - Reliability: the system should keep working, at a desired level of performance, even in the presence of faults and errors.
 - Scalability: it should be possible to scale alonside with the system growth in data, traffic or complexity
 - Maintainability: the ability to repair, upgrade or modify the system while it is running without causing downtime (or causing as little as possible)

-## 4. Introducing multiple machines (beginnings of a distributed system)

-    a.
-Increased resources and capacity
-    b.
-Improved fault tolerance (redundancy)
-    c.
-Initial challenges in coordinating and managing resources

 ## 5. Interconnection between machines
+The main an added complexity in the transition from a single machine to a distributed system is networking.

 a.
 Networking basics (LAN, WAN, Internet)
 b.
 Network latency and bandwidth limitations
 c.
 Data consistency and synchronization challenges

 ## 6. Communication methods in distributed systems
     a.
 Synchronous communication (blocking, immediate response)